NoahHsu/noahhsu.github.io/docs/DevOps/Safely_Deliver_Large_Scale_Feature_Migration_With_Feature_Toggle.md

 ## Large Scale Change
-What's a Large-Scale Change (LSC)? the definition in the book [Software Engineering at Google](https://www.oreilly.com/library/view/software-engineering-at/9781492082781/ch22.html) is like, a change that should be a single commit logically, due to some constraints (merge conflict, testing resources, etc.) that turn out to be many separately commits to the codebase.
+What's a Large-Scale Change (LSC)? the definition in the book [Software Engineering at Google](https://www.oreilly.com/library/view/software-engineering-at/9781492082781/ch22.html) is like, a change that should be a single commit logically, due to some constraints (merge conflict, testing resources, etc.) that turn out to be many separate commits to the codebase.
 During the project life cycle, we often encounter some of them, which might be the migration from an old API vendor to a new one, upgrade of the used Library, deprecating old paradigms and adopt new ones, this is usually a so-called Large Scale Change.

 Most of these updates have a large impact, and may also include the Critical User Journey (CUJ) of the system.
 Since there might be a certain degree of uncertainty in the new version's logic, performance, and implementation details, it can lead to the need to spend more time doing research and testing before gaining enough confidence to deploy to the production environment.
 Or in the worst case, no one dares to make any changes.
 So, it's the time for feature toggle to help.

-### What kind of LSC can be cover
+### What kind of LSC can be covered

 First, we should briefly divide the LSC into two categories: logic-level and compiler-level.
 The main difference is whether we can include both versions of code in a single deployable artifact.
 For example, a dependency version upgrade in a Java Maven Project is a compiler-level change (i.e. upgrade spring boot2.6 to spring boot 3.1).
 On the other hand, migrating usage in the codebase from the Google Map API to the other API vendor, or refactoring all String concat to StringBuilder, are both logic-level changes.